J1nchur1k129/Game-2338/webtestingtools/webtestone.md

 ## Does this tool do any test case storage?
 ### yes through the selenium-IDE
 ## Does this tool allow tester to link requirements or defects to test cases?
+### The IDE takes care of recording editing and debugging during tests.
 ## If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?
 ### Scripts are recorded in Selenese, a special test scripting language for Selenium.
 Selenese provides commands for performing actions in a browser (click a link, select an option), and for retrieving data from the resulting pages.
 Selenium currently provides client APIs for Java, C#, Ruby, JavaScript, R Language and Python.